Comfy-Org/comfyui-benchmark/README.md

 ## Configuration

 The benchmark behavior can be configured using `config.yaml`.
-If a Benchmark Workflow node is placed on the graph, `file_prefix` and `file_postfix` are prepended and appended to benchmark file, respectively.
+If a Benchmark Workflow node is placed on the graph, `file_prefix` and `file_postfix` are prepended and appended to benchmark file name, respectively.

 ### Setting up config.yaml